 Every thriving society relies on a healthy economy.
 If your undergraduate work was in economics, you have a solid understanding of economic theory, the analytical skills to interpret how policies will affect markets, and the quintessential ability to make managerial decisions.
 You may now be considering the move to increase your earnings while also attaining greater job satisfaction.
-A master’s degree in economics will help you achieve these goals.
+An online masters economics will help you achieve these goals.

-A great incentive to go back to school is that the employment future for those who hold master’s degrees in economics is bright.
+A great incentive to go back to school is that the employment future for those who hold online masters in economics is bright.
 Approximately 80% of advanced degree holders find work in banks, consulting firms, research institutes, and international organizations.
 The remainder is hired by government authorities and other agencies.
-Job growth is projected to be high for those with a master’s degree in economics.
+Job growth is projected to be high for those with a masters in economics online.

 As with any master’s coursework, the degree may be considered as terminal or as the required precursor for a doctoral degree.
 The time spent on achieving a master’s degree is typically eighteen to twenty-four months.
 For students not planning to proceed to doctoral work, a thesis is often a requirement.